veganmosfet/Solar_Cybersecurity_Requirements/README.md

 ### Security in case of Compromised Servers

-1. It shall be ensured that in case of cloud servers compromization, no scalable attacks on a device fleet is possible.
+1. It shall be ensured that in case of compromised cloud servers, no scalable attacks on a device fleet is possible.
 > [!IMPORTANT]
 > This is an important requirement.